1985 Wales v Scotland football match: Recent results

 The game would be the first of the 1985–86 season for both teams.
-Since the return fixture at Hampden Park on 27 March, both teams had played twice, with each playing one of the other teams in the qualifying group and a friendly.
-Wales had secured a comfortable home win against Spain in the World Cup qualifying tournament, but had gone down to defeat in Norway.
-Scotland meanwhile went into the match on the back of a pair of wins against England and Iceland.
+Since the first fixture at Hampden Park on 27 March, both teams had played twice, with each playing one of the other teams in the qualifying group and a friendly.
+Wales had secured a comfortable home win against Spain in the World Cup qualifying tournament, but had gone down to defeat away to Norway.
+Scotland went into the match on the back of a pair of wins; the Rous Cup victory against England, and the World Cup qualifier away to Iceland.

 Choice of venue

-In 1985, the FAW did not have the use of a large national stadium.
+In 1985, the FAW did not have access to a large national stadium.
 The National Stadium at Cardiff Arms Park had opened the previous year, but was then for the exclusive use of the Welsh Rugby Union; there was no football game played there until 1989.
 The FAW instead took the national team to one of the stadia of Cardiff City, Swansea City or Wrexham, three of the four clubs who then played in the English football league system.

 In the buildup to the game, the Welsh manager Mike England was unhappy that the game was to be played at Ninian Park in Cardiff instead of the Racecourse Ground in Wrexham.
 Wales at the time had an excellent record at the Racecourse, both in qualifying tournaments for the World Cup and European Championships, and in the British Home Championship.
 During the early 1970s, Wrexham had embarked on making significant improvements to the Racecourse, with two new stands built and a new roof installed over the Kop End.
-Ninian Park however had had its capacity cut as a result of various safety inspections until improvements were made.
-The smaller capacity of the Racecourse additionally meant that home games were more likely to sell out.
+Ninian Park had undergone a cut to its capacity, as a result of various safety inspections, until improvements were made.
+The smaller capacity of the Racecourse meant that home games were more likely to sell out.
 This had led to the FAW choosing the Racecourse for the majority of the national team's home games from 1977 onwards.
 Before the game against Scotland, Wales had played twenty home games since the beginning of 1980, with eight each of those played at Cardiff and Wrexham.
 Of those, Wales had won 6 and drawn 2, including two wins against England, and the 3–0 victory over Spain earlier in the qualifying tournament at the Racecourse, while they had won 3, drawn 2 and lost 3 at Ninian Park.
-However, in spite of Wales' exceptional record at the Racecourse, the interest in the game led to the FAW to name the larger Ninian Park as the venue.
+In spite of Wales' exceptional record at the Racecourse, the level of interest in the game from supporters led to the FAW to name the larger Ninian Park as the venue.